-MEETING OF THE PUBLIC TRUST BOARD - 5 th November 2020 Freedom to Speak Up Q uarters 1 and 2 2020/21 AGENDA ITEM: 13 Report Author and Job Title: Val Ferguson Shabina Raza Kim Sterling Freedom to Speak Up Guardians Responsible Director: Catherine Griffiths Director of People and Culture Action Required Approve □ Discuss ⊠ Inform ⊠ Assure ⊠ Executive Summary Presenting analysis of the number of concerns generated though Freedom to Speak Up (FTSU) from 1 st April 2020 to 30 th September 2020.
+MEETING OF THE PUBLIC TRUST BOARD - 5 th November 2020 Freedom to Speak Up Q uarters 1 and 2 2020/21 AGENDA ITEM: 13 Report Author and Job Title: Val Ferguson Shabina Raza Kim Sterling Freedom to Speak Up Guardians Responsible Director: Catherine Griffiths Director of People and Culture Action Required Approve $\Box$ Discuss $\boxtimes$ Inform $\boxtimes$ Assure $\boxtimes$ Executive Summary Presenting analysis of the number of concerns generated though Freedom to Speak Up (FTSU) from 1 st April 2020 to 30 th September 2020.
 In addition, the report provides an update of the key work of the guardians to date.
-Recommendation The Trust Board are asked to: Note the report and discuss the contents within Commit to making Speaking Up routine day-to-day practise Support further work required to progress the FTSU function to improve the Trust's safety culture Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline Lack of an inclusive and open culture impacts on staff engagement, staff morale and patient care.
+Recommendation The Trust Board are asked to: 1.
+Note the report and discuss the contents within 2.
+Commit to making Speaking Up routine day-to-day practise 3.
+Support further work required to progress the FTSU function to improve the Trust's safety culture Does this report mitigate risk included in the BAF or Trust Risk The work programme described within this report will provide positive assurance to the Trust board on the following BAF risk: Registers? please outline Lack of an inclusive and open culture impacts on staff engagement, staff morale and patient care.
 Resource implications There are some costs implications associated with following this programme of work, all resource will be aligned through existing budgets.
 Legal and Equality and Diversity implications Black, Asian or minority ethnic employees often face more barriers than non BAME employees when raising concerns.
 The data available is not yet sufficient to reliably determine and evidence equality and diversity impacts.
 This is being addressed through collecting concerns electronically through the incident reporting system, Safeguard and work being undertaken by the Equality, Diversity and Inclusion Committee.
-Strategic Objectives Safe, high quality care ⊠ Care at ho me 🗆 Partners □ Value colle agues ⊠ Resources
+Strategic Objectives Safe, high quality care ⊠ Care at hor ne 🗆 Partners □ Value colleagues ⊠ agues 🗵 Resources